crabarca/crabarca.github.io/content/blog/terraform-blockchain.md

 and voila! now your IaC files do look more professional without resource recreation.
 Terraform understands from now on that your previous `aws_instance.ridiculous_name[0]` will be mapped to `aws_instance.serious_name[0]`

-## TODO: Add a new paragraph with a new moved block and describe how the "blockchain" is formed and what does it implicate

-Pd.
-For those wondering, the count=2 will create 2 instances of the resource

 References: